ash-iiiiish/Search-Sort-Algorithms/README.md

-# DSA Algorithms in C:
+# DSA Algorithms in C:-

 ## Introduction